brit05h/FilmicForensics/README.md

 Members: Dorian, Shahir, Tiffany, Esther, Britney

 ## Project Description
-❖ Our program will essentially be an app/website akin to the app
+Our program will essentially be an app/website akin to the app
-“letterboxd.”
-❖ Users will be able to upload their reviews for others to see and gain recommendations
+“letterboxd.
+Users will be able to upload their reviews for others to see and gain recommendations

 ## In Progress
-• Project Update Presentation
+• Project Update Presentation /br
-• Tic Tac Toe game tutorial
+• Tic Tac Toe game tutorial <br>
 • Learning React

 ## Completed